Besan ke Gatte

 For the Sauce

-• 1 medium Onion coarsely chopped
+• 1 Onion medium size, coarsely chopped

-• 1 medium Tomato coarsely chopped
+• 1 Tomato medium size, coarsely chopped

-• 1 small piece of Ginger peeled
+• 1/2 inch Ginger peeled

 • 3 cloves Garlic